kizniche/Mycodo/README.md

 + [Web Interface login](#web-interface-login)
 + [Useful Links](#useful-links)

+<a name="history"></a>
 ### History of Mycodo

     This started out as a small project to regulate the temperature and humidity of a chamber I grew gourmet mushrooms in.
 At that time, in 2010, I used an ATMega that was interfaced to a computer via USB.
 When the Raspberry Pi was introduced in 2012, I decided to migrate my code from the ATMega and my linux computer to work on this one compact device.
 My first relay bank consisted of 4 relays, controlling a heater, humidifier, circulatory fan, and HEPA-filtered exhaust fan.

     I'm currently working on a new set of hardware that will support a range of new features.
 As such, until I unveil the new hardware, this code will be undergoing lots of updates.
 I hope to keep everything working throughout the update process.

 ### Features <a name="features"></a>

 * Logging temperature, humidity, and relay states
 * Configurable minimum and maximum allowable temperature and humidity
 * Automatic operation of connected devices to raise/lower temperature and humidity